Kingston, Jamaica: Religion

 There is a wide variety of Christian churches in the city, most of which are Protestant.
 The chief denominations are Church of God, Baptist, Anglican, Methodist, Roman Catholic, Seventh-day Adventist and Pentecostal.

-There is a strong Roman Catholic community, with the Holy Trinity Cathedral which is the seat of metropolitan archbishop and was consecrated in 1911, as well a few Catholic schools and institutions such as the Immaculate Conception High School, St Francis Primary and Infant School, Holy Childhood High School which was founded and is owned by the Franciscan Missionary Sisters of the Immaculate Heart of Mary of our Lady of Perpetual Help (FMS) in Jamaica.
+There is a strong Roman Catholic community in Kingston.
+The Holy Trinity Cathedral is the seat of the metropolitan archbishop and was consecrated in 1911.
+There are several Catholic schools and institutions, including the Immaculate Conception High School and St. Francis Primary and Infant School.
+Holy Childhood High School was founded and is owned by the Franciscan Missionary Sisters of the Immaculate Heart of Mary of our Lady of Perpetual Help (FMS).

 Afro-Christian syncretic religions such as the Rastafari movement also have a significant following.

 The Shaare Shalom Synagogue serves Kingston's Jewish population.
 The city also has communities of Hindus, Buddhists, and Muslims.
 The Islamic Council of Jamaica and the Islamic Education and Dawah Centre are both located in Kingston.
 There are three units of the Church of Jesus Christ of Latter-day Saints in the city.